RetroNick2020/raster-master/README.md

 Use Raster Master with raylib/emscripten compiler to generate fully accessible web browser games that can be published on itch.io.
 Or use raylib and Raster Master to create windows/linux/mac games with your favourite supported compiler.

-Retro Game Creation Fully Supported
+Retro Game Creation Is Fully Supported

 Raster Master is a modern recreation of my first sprite editor created for Turbo Pascal.
 Support has been increased to support all those legacy compilers and interpeters you loved back in the day.
 No fancy libraries needed to import graphics.  putimage and map code can easily be imported and used with various legacy compilers.
 The following have been tested and fully working:  Open Watcom, gcc, AmigaBASIC, Amiga C, Amiga Pascal ,QuickBasic, QB64, Quick C, Turbo Pascal, freepascal, Turbo C, Turbo Basic, Power Basic, FreeBASIC, GWBASIC, BASICA, and PC-BASIC.